Love Is the Ritual: Background

 The song was written and sung by Glen Burtnik, who had been recruited by the band as a new guitarist.
 Shaw was at that time busy as a member of the group Damn Yankees.

 Burtnik had recorded the track before he was offered a position with Styx in anticipation of using it for his third solo album.
 The track was re-recorded during recording sessions as Styx.
 Burtnik's original version was later released on his compilation album Retrospectable.

 The song also appeared on the B-side of the 7" single release of "Carrie Ann" (A&M Records – 390 610-7) which had been only released in Europe.

+The song's music video was directed by Michael Bay.

 Charts

 "Love Is the Ritual" was a disappointment commercially.
-It peaked at only #80 on the Billboard Top 100 Singles chart.
-However, it fared better on the Billboard Mainstream Rock Tracks chart, where it attained #9.
-It also reached #59 on the Canada RPM Top Singles chart the week of November 24, 1990.
+It peaked at only number 80 on the Billboard Top 100 Singles chart.
+However, it fared better on the Billboard Mainstream Rock Tracks chart, where it attained number 9.
+It also reached number 59 on the Canada RPM Top Singles chart the week of November 24, 1990.